-Our public resume, job posting, and firmographic data help smart sourcing tools, talent acquisition, and recruiting firms to match companies with professionals in a way that has never been possible before.
+Our employee, job posting, and firmographic data help smart sourcing tools, talent acquisition, and recruiting firms to match companies with professionals in a way that has never been possible before.

 Data-driven recruiting takes hiring to a new level by allowing reduced costs, increased efficiency, and improved hiring decisions.